faucet-pipeline/faucet_pipeline_rails/README.md

 Make sure you customize this to your actual needs.
 The main takeaway here is to not require `"sprockets/railtie"` anymore.

+For fresh apps, you can just skip sprockets with:

+    rails new --skip-sprockets

 ## Configuration